vFredo/gameOfLife/README.md

 ```

 ## TODO
-- [ ] Get option to the user to put the preset's file name
+- [ ] The user when saving a preset can give a name to it on the TUI
-- [ ] Show which preset we are at in the moment
+- [ ] Show on TUI the current preset

 ## Inspired
 - [go-life](https://github.com/sachaos/go-life)